SamvelMK/fuzzy_contoller/README.md

 <img src="https://github.com/SamvelMK/fuzzy_contoller/blob/master/images/output.JPG" width="600px" height="330px" />

 </div>

+What this essentially shows is that the same inputs to the system activate the output node/variable/space to different degrees.

 The third block is the *Defuzzification*.
 In short, to convert the fuzzy sets (in the above case A'=[0.1,0.7]) to a crisp output value you cut the tip of the curve based on the fuzzy values and then calculate the area under the curve and take the centroid of that area.